AmmarHamedAmmar/MonitoringURLS/docs/ERD.md

 We'll use a basic client/server architecture, where a single server is deployed on a cloud provider next to a relational database, and serving HTTP traffic from a public endpoint.

 # Storage :
 We'll use a relational database (schema follows) to fast retrieval of the URL reports .
 A minimal database implementation such as sqlite3 suffices, although we can potentially switch to something with a little more power such as PostgreSql if necessary.
 Data will be stored on the server on a separate, backed up volume for resilience.
-There will be no replication or sharding of data at this early stage.
+There will be no replication or sharding of data at this early stage. we will use a package containing 2 versions: sqlite3 which is DB driver and sqlite which gives some exxternal features like : DB migrations

 # Schema :
 We'll need at least the following entities to implement the service: